Payment Agreement for Scratch Plan Bi-Weekly (Previously Take 5)

 If the actual amount of your purchase is less than the amount of your initial down payment, we will refund you the difference.
-The actual amount owed under your Plan will never be more than the estimated Plan Amount (even if the Provider reports an amount greater than your Plan Amount), so your payments will never be greater than the estimated payments at the time you sign up for a Plan (but you will be responsible for any amounts due over your Plan Amount).
-If the Provider does not request payment from us within 13 days of you signing up for your Plan, or the goods or services you have purchased using the Plan are not provided within 13 days of purchase, we will cancel your Plan and promptly refund any amounts that you have paid to your original payment method; in such case, you will be responsible for making other payment arrangements with the Provider, if necessary.
+The actual amount owed under your Plan will never be more than the estimated Plan Amount (even if the Provider reports an amount greater than your Plan Amount), so your payments will never be greater than the estimated payments at the time you sign up for a Plan (but you will be responsible to pay to your Provider for any amounts due over your Plan Amount).
+If the Provider does not request payment from us within 13 days after you sign up for your Plan, or the goods or services you have purchased using the Plan are not provided within 13 days of purchase, we will cancel your Plan and promptly refund any amounts that you have paid to your original payment method; in such case, you will be responsible for making other payment arrangements with the Provider, if necessary.
+Your Provider may pay us a fee in connection with your Plan.
+This does not reduce the amount you owe us.

 We may limit the types of cards we accept at our discretion.
 Most valid credit and debit cards that are scheduled to expire after the remaining repayment period are accepted.
 If a type of card is not accepted you will be notified before the purchase is completed.
 We do not accept prepaid cards.

 Your initial down payment will be charged when you sign up for the Plan.
 The next 4 installment payments will be automatically charged to your card every 14 days after the first payment is charged.
 Such scheduled due dates for payments ("Due Dates") are disclosed in Pacific Time.
 You can make payments any time and in any amount before the scheduled Due Date.

 If you have more than one Plan, each Plan will have its own Due Dates.